 In 1981 the Dallas Diamonds of the upstart professional Women’s Basketball League paid Lieberman $100,000.
-She responded by averaging 26.3 points per game and winning the Rookie of the Year award and selection to the All-Pro team.
+Lieberman responded by averaging 26.3 points per game and winning the Rookie of the Year award and selection to the All-Pro team.
 When the league disbanded after its initial season due to financial difficulties, Lieberman became the trainer-manager for tennis star Martina Navratilova.
-Professional women’s basketball resurrected itself in 1984 and the Dallas Diamonds of the Women’s American Basketball Association signed Lieberman to a 3 year contract for $250,000.
+Professional women’s basketball resurrected itself in 1984 and the Dallas Diamonds of the Women’s American Basketball Association signed Lieberman to a 3-year contract for $250,000.
 She then led the team to the league championship.

 Once again, the professional women’s basketball league proved short-lived.
-In 1986 she became the first woman to play for a men’s professional team as a member of the Springfield Flame, Massachusetts contingent in the United States Basketball League (USBL) which played during the summer months.
+In 1986 Lieberman became the first woman to play for a men’s professional team as a member of the Springfield Flame, Massachusetts, contingent in the United States Basketball League (USBL), which played during the summer months.
 During the 1987-1988 season she played with the Harlem Globetrotters.
-On May 18, 1988 Lieberman married Tim Cline, who played for the New Haven, Connecticut Skyhawks of the USBL.
+On May 18, 1988, Lieberman married Tim Cline, who played for the New Haven, Connecticut, Skyhawks of the USBL.
 She also joined the Washington Generals, a male team that toured Europe as opponents of the Harlem Globetrotters that year.

-In 1989 she played on the U.S. Women’s National Team and for one season (1997–1998) with Phoenix Mercury in the Women’s National Basketball Association (WNBA).
-From 1998–2000 she served as the head coach and general manager of the WNBA Detroit Shock team.
+In 1989 Lieberman-Cline played on the U.S. Women’s National Team and for one season (1997–1998) with Phoenix Mercury in the Women’s National Basketball Association (WNBA).
+From 1998 to 2000 she served as the head coach and general manager of the WNBA Detroit Shock team.
 She returned to play one game for the Shock in 2008 at the age of 50.
 In 2009-2010 Lieberman coached the Texas Legends, a male professional team in the NBA G (developmental) League.
 From 2015 to 2017 she ascended to the NBA as an assistant coach for the Sacramento Kings.